emrehanks/R-ArcGIS-LSM_ToolPack-64bit/README.md

 ## News and Announcements
 * Two new modeling methods were added in The LSM_ToolPack namely, Support Vector Machine (SVM) and eXtreme gradient boosting (XGBoost)
-* Dear Users, Don't forget to follow the "Issues" tab for important announcements!
-* If you meet the error code given below, please unzip this "recipes" file on your base R location (e.g. C:\Users\emrehan\OneDrive\Documents\R\win-library\3.6)
-*       "Error: package or namespace load failed for ‘caret’ in loadNamespace(i, c(lib.loc, .libPaths()), versionCheck = vI[[i]]):
-         there is no package called ‘recipes’*"
-* If you meet the error code given below, use ArcGIS Pro 2 or downgrade the latest R-Base version 4 to 3.6.3.
-*       "Failed to initialize R interpreter*"

 ## Features

 * [Data Preparation(Train/Validation Split)](https://github.com/emrehanks/R-ArcGIS/blob/master/scripts/trainValidationSplit.R)